Economy shrinks amid fears of longest recession since records began

 The central bank itself does not expect rates to go so high, which would imply the recession could be less drawn out.

-Mr Hunt – who is preparing to announce spedning cuts and tax rises at his 17 November autumn Budget – said he would have to make “extremely difficult decisions to restore confidence and economic stability”.

-He said the government had to “grip inflation, balance the books and get debt falling – there is no other way”.
+Mr Hunt – who is preparing to announce spending cuts and tax rises at his 17 November autumn Budget – said he had to “grip inflation, balance the books and get debt falling – there is no other way”.

+Mr Hunt is said to be planning to cut planned growth in day-to-day public spending from 3.7 per cent to as little as 1 per cent after 2025 – a squeeze that would mark a return to austerity.

+The Treasury is modelling for public spending rises of between 1 and 2 per cent prior ahead of next week’s autumn Budget, according to The Times.
+It would cut budgets at government departments outside of the NHS because of rises well below inflation.

 The TUC said the government must use next week’s autumn statement to avoid deep cuts and protect pay and public services, arguing it was the best was to ensure a recovery.